Jonatan Matajonmatum.com

 Why it matters

 Hallucinations are the most visible risk of AI systems in production.
-A model that generates false information with confidence can cause real harm.
-Mitigation techniques — RAG, grounding, verification — are engineering requirements, not optional improvements.
+A model that generates false information with confidence can cause real harm — from citing nonexistent case law to fabricating medical data.
+Mitigation techniques — RAG, grounding, CoVe, verification — are engineering requirements, not optional improvements.
+The goal is not to eliminate hallucinations (impossible with current LLM architecture) but to reduce their frequency and detect them before they reach the user.

 References